clhenrick/clhenrick.io/content/blog/2020-12-01-refactoring-am-i-rent-stabilized.md

 I think there's something to be said about the importance of maintaining successful projects, or at least ones you dearly care about, versus sticking with only doing new projects on the side.
 I have not worked on a side project as the sole contributor in a good number of years, so I saw the appeal in doing things how I saw fit without having to spend time discussing and debating decisions with other contributors or team members.
 Even though side projects are still work, this can make the work a bit more enjoyable and a relief from the occasional tension and conflict inherent in team work.

-## Goals
+## Project Goals

-Here are the goals of the refactor I decided upon:

-1. Make the code easier to reason about by improving its organization and structure
+Make the code easier to reason about by improving its organization and structure:

 - use the common `src/` directory approach with sub directories for related pieces, e.g. `components/`, `utils/`, `actions/`, `reducers/`, etc.
 - reduce code bloat by aiming to keep classes and functions small (say under 300 lines)
 - aim for being DRY but try not to preemptively optimize for this.
 To me this means waiting to abstract code after it's apparent there's duplication, instead of trying to abstract it right away when writing it.

-2. Improve code quality:
+Improve code quality:

 - use ES6 syntax
 - use ES modules